Nan Madol

 'Nan Madol: Ceremonial Center of Eastern Micronesia' covers megalithic monuments on nearly 100 artificial islets on a coral reef offshore of Pohnpei Island.

-It was the ceremonial centre of the Saudeleur Dynasty (ca. 1200-1500 AD), who were the first to unify the people of Pohnpei and introduced a tribute system.
+It was the ceremonial centre of the Saudeleur Dynasty (ca. 1200-1500 AD), who were the first to unify the people of Pohnpei and introduce a tribute system.
 The complex consisted of royal and commoners' residences, tombs and temples.
 Massive columnar basalt stones, transported from quarries elsewhere on the island, were used in its construction.
 The islands were linked by a network of canals.
 Nan Madol is still owned and managed by a traditional Pacific system of governance.

 Map of Nan Madol